 Back in the What’s New in Microsoft Teams | June 2020 edition, Microsoft had this blurb that the Skype for Business Online Connector commands will be consolidated into the Teams module:

-While this was later removed from the blog post, this is outlining that they are taking commands from the Skype Online PowerShell module and putting them into the Teams module.
-You still need to use the New-CsOnlineSession* command to make the remote PowerShell session and import it, but at least you only need to install one module.
+While this was later removed from the blog post, Microsoft is taking commands from the Skype Online PowerShell module and putting them into the Teams module.
+You still need to use the New-CsOnlineSession command to make the remote PowerShell session and import it, but you only need to install one module.

 However, the module version 1.1.3 is currently in preview and this generally means it is not recommended for production use.